A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Maximum per withdrawal request: DayTraders caps at $2,000, while Topstep caps at $5,000.

-Overall, Topstep scores higher (72 vs 59) on our trader-friendliness index.
-Key advantages: lower starting cost, better profit split.
-That said, DayTraders wins on more forgiving drawdown rules, faster path to funded.
+Overall, Topstep scores higher (69 vs 56) on our trader-friendliness index.
+Key advantages: lower starting cost, faster path to funded, more lenient consistency rules.
+That said, DayTraders wins on better profit split, fewer trading restrictions.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.